 Do not use this furnace if any part has been underwater.
 A flood-damaged furnace is extremely dangerous.
 Attempts to use the furnace can result in fire or explosion.
 Immediately call a qualified service technician to inspect the furnace and to replace all gas controls, control system parts, and electrical parts that have been wet or to replace the furnace, if deemed necessary.

 Danger of explosion.
 Can cause injury or product or property damage.
-Should the gas supply fail to shut off or if overheating occurs, shut off the gas valve to the furnace before shutting off the electrical supply.
+If overheating occurs or if gas supply fails to shut off, shut off the manual gas valve to the appliance before shutting off electrical supply.